Euler systems for GSp(4): Coefficient sheaves on modular varieties

 As we have seen above, the modular curves $Y(U)$, for $U$ sufficiently small, are moduli spaces: $Y(U)$ parametrises elliptic curves $E$ equipped with a $U$-orbit of isomorphisms $E_{\mathrm{tors}} \cong (\QQ / \ZZ)^2$.
 Thus $Y(U)$ comes equipped with a universal elliptic curve $\sE$.
 From the description of the action of $\GL_2(\ZZ / N \ZZ)$ on the moduli problem, one deduces the following compatibility:

 \begin{lemma} Suppose $U \subseteq \GL_2(\hat \ZZ)$.
-For $N \ge 1$, the sheaf $\mathscr{E}[N]$ of $N$-torsion points of $\mathscr{E}$ is canonically isomorphic to the sheaf associated to the \textbf{dual} of the standard representation of $\GL_2(\ZZ / N\ZZ)$. \end{lemma}
+For $N \ge 1$, the sheaf $\sE[N]$ of $N$-torsion points of $\sE$ is canonically isomorphic to the sheaf associated to the \textbf{dual} of the standard representation of $\GL_2(\ZZ / N\ZZ)$. \end{lemma}

 Let $p$ be prime.
-Taking $N = p^r$ and passing to the limit over $r$ shows that the relative Tate module $T_p\mathscr{E}$ corresponds to the dual of the standard representation of $\GL_2(\Zp)$.
-On the other hand, $T_p \mathscr{E}$ is a lattice in the $p$-adic \'etale realisation of a ``motivic sheaf'' -- a relative Chow motive -- over $Y(U)$, namely $h^1(\mathscr{E})^\vee$.
-This is the first instance of a more general phenomenon:
+Taking $N = p^r$ and passing to the limit over $r$ shows that the relative Tate module $T_p\sE$ corresponds to the dual of the standard representation of $\GL_2(\Zp)$.
+On the other hand, $T_p \sE$ is a lattice in the $p$-adic \'etale realisation of a ``motivic sheaf'' -- a relative Chow motive -- over $Y(U)$, namely $h^1(\sE)^\vee$.